 We also have a smaller plastic container that we fill from the big container about once a week.
 That allows us to have a week’s worth of kibble on hand in the kitchen.

 So far, we’ve had luck keeping the other 25-pound bag in our living room area, tucked away behind the passenger seat.
 Our dogs are not chewers, so opening the bag is not tempting to them.
 We also have not had rodents in our living space (Knock on wood here with me, please!), so we don’t have to worry about that (Our “basement” is another story ).
 However, if storage ever becomes a problem, we could just buy another one of the hard plastic storage containers.

 Do you have any good tips for buying and storing pet food on the road?
 Share them below!
-Looking to adopt but worried your full-time status will be an issue?
-Check out our post on Adopting a Dog While Full-Time RVing.
+Looking for ideas on where to place your dog’s create in your RV?
+Check out our post on how to Ikea-hack a dog crate.

 Meet the Family

 Ane and Tommi, F462447, love how RV life allows them to go on adventures with their rescue dogs.
 Full-timers since 2016, they share their experiences and review campsites through a pet-friendly lens on Instagram and TheDogisDriving.com.